microsoft/ExPerfWiz/README.md

 Switch | Description|Default
 -------|-------|-------
-Name|Name of the data collector set to stop.|ExPerfwiz Server|Name of the server to stop the collector set on.|Local Machine
+Name|Name of the data collector set to stop.|Exchange_Perfwiz Server|Name of the server to stop the collector set on.|Local Machine

 # Example Usage